 Best Times to Visit Toronto

-The best times to visit Toronto are late April through May and September through November.
+The best times to visit Toronto are late April through May and September through October.
 Peak tourist season occurs during the summer months: the sidewalks come alive with pedestrian marketplaces, patio restaurants and numerous cultural events.
 However, as temperatures rise, so do prices.
 If you're looking to save money on hotels, pack a parka and book your trip during the wintertime.
 If you want lower prices and temperatures above freezing, spring and fall are your best bet.